shopwp/documentation/docs/getting-started/tools.md

 # Tools

-ShopWP comes with various tools to help with things like syncing detail pages and managing the plugin's cache.
-These can be found within the settings page under the `Tools` tab.
+ShopWP comes with various tools to help with things like syncing detail pages, and managing the plugin's cache, and connecting webhooks.

+You can find these tools within the settings page under the `Sync` tab.

 ## Sync Detail Pages